 - The AOA charges a fee of $80 USD to register for the Match.
 This registration fee is non-refundable, non-transferable and irrevocable.
-The fee is collected by NMS on behalf of the AOA, and must be paid to NMS when you register for the Match.
+The fee is collected by NMS on behalf of the AOA, and must be paid to NMS in order to register for the Match.

 - Two applicants who wish to coordinate their matches (e.g., obtain positions in the same geographic location) may participate in the Match as a "Couple".
 Each applicant must first register to participate in the Match as an individual.
 After both applicants have registered, they can indicate in the NMS Match System that they are part of a couple and identify their partner.
 Use the following link to read further instructions on participating in the Match as a couple.

-- When your registration process is completed, you will be identified in the Match by a 6-digit Match Code Number.
+- When your registration process is completed, you will be assigned a 6-digit Match Code Number.
 In most cases, your Match Code Number will be the same as your AOA ID number.
 Use your 6-digit Match Code Number in all future correspondence pertaining to the Match.
 You will need your Match Code Number, your e-mail, and password in order to access your account, submit your Rank Order List and obtain your Match results from this web site.